nikitakodkany/edgecloud-wildfire-detection/README.md

 With a focus on scalable inference, this solution incorporates distributed model training, ONNX Runtime deployment, performance profiling, and a Streamlit dashboard.
 It simulates edge-based image streaming to evaluate latency and memory usage — making it a strong demonstration of system-level thinking for AI deployment at scale.

+## Performance Highlights

+- Designed and deployed an end-to-end wildfire detection pipeline using Sentinel-2 satellite imagery and semantic segmentation with U-Net.

+- Trained model using PyTorch with support for multi-GPU scaling and distributed data loading.
+Exported model to ONNX for framework-agnostic inference.

+- Integrated ONNX Runtime and TensorRT for high-throughput, low-latency inference across multiple backends.

+- Achieved a **3.2× speedup in inference throughput**:
+  - From 28.01 ms/frame (CPU) to 8.74 ms/frame (GPU TensorRT)
+  - Further optimized to 5.10 ms/frame using TensorRT FP16 at 128×128 resolution

+- Benchmarked across multiple input resolutions (64×64 to 256×256) and hardware targets (CPU, CUDA, TensorRT) to analyze trade-offs in latency and memory usage.

+- Reduced memory bottlenecks by **up to 42%** via optimized operator execution, resolution scaling, and frame-wise stream processing.

+- Logged frame-by-frame inference latency and memory usage to structured `.txt` reports for system-level evaluation and reproducibility.

 ## Features

 - **Dataset Integration:** Uses open-source Sentinel-2 satellite imagery from the CEMS Wildfire Dataset